 Let’s roll with it, then.
 Maybe you aren’t at your optimal weight.
 Do you want to diet to try to get there?
 Is that something that has been sustainable for you in the past?
 If not, why do you think things would be different this time?
 What happens if, despite all your efforts, you never get anywhere close to your desired weight?
 How do you live your life then?
 What happens if the weight you are now is your weight for the rest of your life?
 I think it’s worth it to have this conversation with yourself, so you at least have some options.

 There are also important things to know before you decide what to do next.
 First of all, despite what we have been told ad nauseam by the diet industry, your weight is not really within your control, at least in the long term.
 If you’ve been reading this blog for a while, you are well aware by now that intentional weight loss has a 90-95% failure rate over the long haul (>5 years).
-If you’re new to this blog, head on over to my Scientific Lit page and have a look for yourself.

 Your weight is really determined by a combination of your genetics, your metabolism, and your environment (past and present) – and not so much by the weight you actually want to be.
 Do you have fat parents or family members (genetics)?
 Have you spent any part of your life restricting calories or foods (environment)?
 And if so, did you know that your metabolism is probably running slower than if you hadn’t (metabolism, obviously)?
 Possibly most significantly, if you have made multiple weight loss attempts throughout your life or were put on diets as a child, your natural set point will be higher than what it might have been had this never happened.
 Unfortunately, we’ve all been fed the calories in/calories out bullshit, and have been taught that calories out are totally within our control, when in reality our sneaky metabolism comes along and adjusts everything to make sure we aren’t spending too much energy, because Lord knows the body loves homeostasis.